 We can’t mention social media without alluding to the internet as a whole.
 The new research found that an impressive 7 in 10 Londoners would say the internet has made their family lives easier.
 Look into this further and almost 45% of the British public would specifically credit apps with making their and their family’s lives easier.
 With 2.1 million Android apps and 2 million Apple apps to choose from, it’s no wonder we’re making the most of the massive library at our disposal.

 That said, we’d be amiss without pointing out that it’s important to keep a close eye on what we do online to ensure our lives are made easier because of it.
 For example, are you using the internet for its ability to give you real-time information and news or its ability to distract you from what you’re really supposed to be doing?
 Is the internet a way for you to get easy and instant communication with loved ones or do you use it as a form of procrastination instead?
 Keep an eye on how you use the internet to make sure it’s playing a positive role in your life.
+It’s always important to include useful resources and we recommend checking out this incredibly comprehensive piece that highlights strategies for earning Google play credit.

 Social media spreads social awareness.